Funeral Potatoes

 For the Topping

-• Butter: Melted and ready to coat those corn flakes!
+• Butter: Melted for coating the corn flakes!

 • Corn Flakes: Try to go for classic Kellogg’s.
-I love that classic crunch!
 Potato chips, French fried onions or Ritz crackers could work too if you’re outta flakes.

 How to make Funeral Potatoes